 To obtain prior authorization or to confirm that a Network Provider has obtained prior authorization, contact us by telephone at the telephone number listed on your health insurance identification card before the service or supply is provided to the Member.
 You can also view your authorization status using your secure member portal.
-To register, go to http://ambetter.coordinatedcarehealth.com/for-members/.
+To register, go to Ambetter.CoordinatedCareHealth.com/resources.html.

-Prior authorization by us entitles a Member to receive Covered Services from a specified health care Provider.
+Prior authorization by us entitles a Member to receive Covered Services from a specified healthcare Provider.
 Services shall not exceed the limits of the authorization and are subject to all terms and conditions of this Contract.
 Members who have a complex or serious medical or psychiatric condition may receive a standing authorization for specialist services.